 The company already holds a 40% stake in Petron Corp., the Philippines' national refinery corporation.

-Aramco outbid other international groups, including Malaysian state oil corporation Petronas, to buy 40% of Petron a few years ago in a market that could prove to be a stepping stone into China.
+Aramco outbid other international groups, including Malaysian state oil corporation Petronas, a few years ago to buy the stake in Petron in a market that, the agency said, could prove a stepping stone into China.

 Petron's Chairman Jose A. Syjuco has indicated that Petron's participation in the cracker would be based on Aramco's assistance in ensuring crude oil supply.

 It would also pull in the expertise of the Saudi Basic Industries Corp.
 (SABIC).
 SABIC is estimated to be using natural gas at a price of $0.25/MMbtu for producing fertilizers.

 OPECNA reported that Aramco would be making a strong bid for a lead role in the naphtha cracker.

 It could be the last petrochemical feedstock plant to be built in the Asia Pacific region for several years as a result of a petrochemical feedstock oversupply in northern Asia, the revamping of the Chinese petrochemical industry, and the pending World Trade Organization (WTO) move to cut global trade barriers.